cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-37.md

 Summarizing figure 1:
 - Organization
-	- This level focuses on governance and program-related risk management [1].
-Encompassing activities for preparing the organization to execute the RMF [2].
+	- This tier focuses on governance and program-related risk management [1].
+Preparing the organization to execute the RMF [3].
 Here, important decisions linked to the business objectives, system modernization, enterprise architecture, and resource allocation are made.
 The primary responsibilities are: to understand risk, to assign roles, to identify critical functions, and to prioritize security requirements.
 - Mission/Business Process
 	- This level focuses on the business or mission objectives.
 Such as defining the criticality of information flow between the organization and its partners [1].
 Although related to level one, the focus is information flow, communication, and assigning task criticality.
 - Information System